guilhermegranchopro/Eco-AI.ly/README.md

 ## 🚀 Deployment

-Eco AI.ly supports multiple deployment strategies, from local development to production cloud environments.
+Gaia supports multiple deployment strategies, from local development to production cloud environments.
 Choose the deployment method that best fits your needs.

 ### 🌐 Live Production Deployment